Congruences of 5-secant conics and the rationality of some admissible cubic fourfolds: Rationality of cubics in C26 via congruences of 5-secant conics

-\begin{rmk} {\rm We firstly discovered the congruence of 5-secant conics to the surfaces $S_{26}$ described above in the following way.
-The homogeneous ideal of $S_{26}\subset\p^5$ is generated by $14$ cubic forms defining a map $\phi:\p^5\map\p^{13} $ birational onto its image $Z=\overline{\phi(\p^5)}\subset\p^{13}$.
-The variety $Z\subset\p^{13}$ has degree 34 and through a general point $z\in Z$ there pass 6 lines contained in $Z$, see Section \ref{comp}.
+\begin{rmk} {\rm We firstly discovered the congruence of 5-secant conics to the surfaces $S_{26}$ described above via the map $\Phi$ defined above.
+The variety $Z\subset\p^{13}$ has degree $34$, it cut out by $20$ quadrics, and through a general point $z\in Z$ there pass $6$ lines contained in $Z$, see Section \ref{comp}.
 By the double point formula, we deduce that through a general point $p\in\p^5$ there pass five secant lines to $S_{26}$.
-The inverse images via $\phi^{-1}$ of the lines through a general point, not coming from secant lines to $S_{26}$, define a congruence of (3$e$--1)-secant curves to $S_{26}$ of degree $e$.
-By a standard computation, one sees that $e=2$ although the value of $e$ is insignificant for the rationality conclusions.

-The rationality of a general $[X]\in \mathcal C_{26}$ can be also proved by taking as $S_{26}\subset\p^5$ the rational septimic scroll with three nodes recently considered by Farkas and Verra in \cite{FV}.
-Also these surfaces admit a congruence of 5-secant conics and moreover the singular cubics containing such a scroll are easily seen to be rational.
-Thus also in this case we can apply Theorem \ref{criterion}. } \end{rmk}
+The strict transforms via $\Phi^{-1}$ of the lines through a general point, not coming from secant lines to $S_{26}$, define a congruence of (3$e$--1)-secant curves to $S_{26}$ of degree $e\geq 2$.
+By a standard computation, one sees that $e=2$ although the value of $e$ is insignificant for the rationality conclusions. }\end{rmk} \begin{rmk}{\rm The rationality of a general $[X]\in \mathcal C_{26}$ can be also proved by taking as $S_{26}\subset\p^5$ the rational septimic scroll with three nodes recently considered by Farkas and Verra in \cite{FV}.
+Also these surfaces admit a congruence of 5-secant conics, whose parameter space is rational.
+Moreover, the associated map $\Phi$ is birational onto its image. }\end{rmk}